ams-ryanolson/agora-laravel-vue/README.md

 5. HOST is able to kick someone from audience
 6. HOST is able to remove a message in chat
 7. User is able to select if the stream will be audio only on creation

+## Notes

+We are trying to replicate Instagram Live with Twitter Spaces.
+The issue with Twitter spaces is they do not allow group chat which is important for engagement.
+Instagram Live is not desktop friendly.

+Both options also do not allow for the engagement of tips and other services which is something we are trying to put in place for long term engagement.

+If you are from Agora, please reach out to talk to me more about this.
+I am happy to give more details.